sFaith3/ML-Agents/delivery1/Delivery1.md

 * Your contributions should not collide with the ones from other development teams

 **All the extra requirements should be satisfied for the submission to be evaluated.**

+## Single evaluation

+For the student doing single evaluation, you should pick the tutorial project sent earlier, [here](https://www.immersivelimit.com/tutorials/unity-ml-agents-penguins), and work on that basis.
+This means:
+1.create a branch to work
+2. add the tutorial project to the repository, preserving the folder structure.
+3. Do the exercises listed above.
+For this, the case analysis will be the environment implemented through the the tutorial.
+If the ml-agents version used in the tutorial were not the same than in the repository, update the repository to make your project work, but do NOT merge in the branch develop-ENTI the result.

+You will use as name of group: GSE1